georgevreilly/wordle/README.md

 the `R` and `A` are in the correct positions (i.e., green 🟩), the `c` is in the wrong position (yellow 🟨), and there is no `T` or `K` (gray ⬛/⬜).

+In the results above, `yields` means that there is only **one** plausible result, even if the tool returns several results, while `includes` indicates that there are several plausible results.

 Implementations are in Python (`wordle.py`) and Rust (`src/main.rs`).